ppacer/ppacer.github.io/src/content/docs/internals/dags.md

 title: DAGs
 ---

-The most common activity for developers who needs to use a scheduler is designing and implementing processes.
-In ppacer, similar to other schedulers, those processes are called *DAGs* which is short for directed acyclic graphs.
-In context of data structures DAGs are just a subgroup of graphs, but in context of schedulers we mean rather the process which is expressed as directed acyclic graph of tasks.
+For developers utilizing a scheduler, the primary task typically involves the design and implementation of processes.
+In ppacer those processes are called *DAGs* which is short for directed acyclic graphs.
+In context of data structures DAGs are just a subgroup of graphs with particular properties, but in context of schedulers we mean rather the **process** which is expressed as directed acyclic graph of tasks, including information about its schedule and other metadata.

 ## Tasks

-In ppacer `Task` is defined via interface.
-The interface is straighforward and looks like this
+In ppacer, a `Task` is defined via an interface, which is structured as follows:

 ```go
 type TaskContext struct {